Holidays to Mahon do a capital job of bringing you boutique shops, sleek bars and possibly the best tapas on the island.

 Daytrips to Ciutadella

-Ciutadella used to be the capital.
-Take the main route across the island and on the 45-minute drive there you can stop off at Alaoir – famous for its shoes and cheese – and Mercadal, which is the gateway to Monte Toro, Menorca’s highest peak.
-Once in Ciutadella you’ll see that it also comes with stately mansions and a Gothic cathedral, not to mention plenty of shops and marina-side restaurants.
+It's easy to squeeze in a visit to the island's former capital, Ciutadella.
+Take the main route across the island and, on the 45-minute drive there, you can stop off at Alaoir – famous for its shoes and cheese – and Es Mercadal, which is the gateway to Monte Toro, Menorca’s highest peak.
+Once in Ciutadella, you’ll see that it also comes with stately mansions and a Gothic cathedral, not to mention plenty of shops and marina-side restaurants.